 The web sites with the original weather data can be slow to load and navigate under normal circumstances.
 They may become slower as the eclipse approaches.
 A page that cuts through the navigation and fluff to just the data you need in one spot can be a time saver.
 I tailored this page for myself, friends, and family.
 If the data and locations on this page are not exactly what you need, feel free to copy and use it as a template for your own custom eclipse weather page.
 Jay Anderson's Eclipsophile includes an expert survey and analysis of available resources.

 Content created: 2017-05-10 and last modified: 2017-08-17

-By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and it's content is subject to the site wide Creative Commons licensing.
+By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.